 Mythology mentions that the cave was named after one of the nymphs, called Melissanthi who committed suicide because the God Pan was not responding to her love.
 The excavations carried out in 1951 and in 1962 brought to light artifacts (an ancient lamp, plates and figures of the nymphs and of the God Pan) dated to the 3rd and 4th century BC that were used during the post classical periods.

 You tour the lake by manned row boat (have a look at the following video).
 You first enter the open-air chamber and then you pass through a narrow channel to the second chamber that is a big cavern with numerous stalactites and stalagmites.

 The opening period is normally from Easter to October, but if you are travelling close to these dates, ask before you go.

-For the summer season 2019, the cave will be open to the public every day from 10am to 17pm and the cost will be 7euros/adult, 6euros/person in a group of over than 10 persons and 4euros/child.
+For the summer season 2022, the cave will be open to the public every day from 10am to 14pm from the 9th of April.

 TO AVOID THE QUEUES created on the dates of the multiple cruise ships avoid the following dates: (2/6, 9/6, 23/6, 24/6, 7/7, 21/7, 4/8, 5/8, 8/9, 29/9